Toric degenerations of cluster varieties and cluster duality: Tropical duality, the -fan and the special completion of Tropical duality and stuff

 \begin{remark} We do not lose any generality in the above definition by starting in the case without frozen directions, since we can reduce to this case by simply unfreezing all directions. \end{remark}

 \begin{remark}\thlabel{rem:ConesSeeds} Until this point we have been working with labeled clusters and labeled $Y$-seeds.
 Notice that the cones $ \mathcal{G}^B_v$ and $ \mathcal{G}^B_{v'}$ are equal whenever the unlabeled cluster associated to $v$ is equal to the unlabeled cluster associated to $v'$ (see \thref{unlabeling}).
-This corresponds to redundancies in the atlases of our cluster varieties.
-We can freely index by maximal cones of the $\gv$-fan rather than vertices of $\T^n$ if we wish to avoid these redundancies, e.g. we can replace ``$T_{N^\circ,s}$ for $s\in \orT$'' by ``$T_{N^\circ,\cham}$ for $\cham\in \Delta^+_F(\mathrm{max})$'', where $\Delta^+_F(\mathrm{max})$ denotes the set of maximal cones of $\Delta^+_F$. \end{remark}
+Algebraically this corresponds to the periodicity of the cluster pattern associated to $B$ and geometrically to the redundancies in the atlas of $\cA $.
+By \cite[Theroem 5.9]{Nak19} the periodicity of the cluster pattern associated to $B$ is the same as the periodicity of the $Y$-pattern associated to $B$.
+Further, by \thref{periodicity} and \cite[Proposition 6.1]{CaoLi} we know that any cluster or $Y$-pattern with coefficients with initial matrix $B$ has the same periodicity as its coefficient-free counterpart.
+Therefore, to avoid redundancies, we can index the tori in the atlas of a cluster variety (of either type $\cA$ or $\cX$, with or without coefficients) by the maximal cones of the corresponding $\gv$-fan rather than vertices of $\T^n$, e.g. we can replace ``$T_{N^\circ,s}$ for $s\in \orT$'' by ``$T_{N^\circ,\cham}$ for $\cham\in \Delta^+_F(\mathrm{max})$'', where $\Delta^+_F(\mathrm{max})$ denotes the set of maximal cones of $\Delta^+_F$. \end{remark}

 We are now prepared to describe the special completion of an $\cX$-variety.
-By the above discussion, we have a fan whose maximal cones are $\cham \in \Delta^+_F(n) $, and along with it we have the dual cones $\chamdual$.
+By the above discussion, we have a fan whose maximal cones are $\cham \in \Delta^+_F({\rm max}) $, and along with it we have the dual cones $\chamdual$.
 This brings to mind the construction of toric varieties via fans, a construction which we review in \S\ref{sec:fan_toric}.